nigelgbanks/islandora_openseadragon/README.md

 #### Configure Apache
 Choose the right number of process/threads/maximum requests for your needs.

-Where you add these lines will vary depending on your sites setup,b ut will likely reside in _/etc/apache2/sites-enabled/000-default.conf_:
+Where you add these lines will vary depending on your sites setup, but will likely reside in _/etc/apache2/sites-enabled/000-default.conf_:
 ```
 AllowEncodedSlashes On